unbit/uwsgi-docs/Python.rst

     url(r'^admin/', include(admin.site.urls)),
     # ...

-Be sure to place the URL pattern for the uwsgi_admin above the one for the admin site, or it will never match.
+Be sure to place the URL pattern for uwsgi_admin *before* the one for the admin site, or it will never match.

 ``/admin/uwsgi/`` will then serve uWSGI statistics and has a button for graceful reloading of the server (when running under a Master).
 Note that memory usage is reported only when the ``memory-report`` option is enabled.